 Price Indicators help buyers identify a car selling at a good price or great price.
-Buyers are not able to purchase these labels and they are generated by carsales.
+Sellers are not able to purchase these labels and they are generated by carsales.

 How does the price indicator work?